Chicago’s Strawberry Jacuzzi are back with 10 new songs that are just as tasty and bubbly as their name suggests.

 In case you forgot what Strawberry Jacuzzi do best, “Ragdoll” comes in and reminds you of the massive amounts of energy vocalists/guitarists Shannon Candy and Nikita Word can produce with a couple of Fender guitars and their vocal cords.

 As we near the end of the album “Law of Attractions” and “Add it Again” provide a couple last blasts of upbeat rock n roll leading up to the title track and closer “Watch The Clock”.

 All in all, the album is a great follow up to 2014’s Love Is For Suckers.
 These songs go far and beyond the label of “girl band” or any other pigeonholing category.
-You can sum this album as “Riot Girl” if you want and draw plenty of parallels between Strawberry Jacuzzi and bands like Sleater-Kinney, Bikini Kill, All Girl Summer Fun Band, Dressy Bessy, etc. but the reason all of those bands are still relevant today is because they’ve all the talent and drive to transcend those labels.
+You could accurately slap a “Riot Girl” seal of approval on this record and draw plenty of parallels between Strawberry Jacuzzi and bands like Sleater-Kinney, Bikini Kill, All Girl Summer Fun Band, Dressy Bessy, etc. but the reason all of those bands are still relevant today is because they’ve all had the talent and drive to transcend those labels.
 Strawberry Jacuzzi are no different and continue to push themselves and grow as a group of musicians.
 Just like real life, Watch The Clock is fun and fast, but painfully honest and full of heart all at once.

 For now you can pick up the digital pre-order via bandcamp.
 Watch The Clock will be available on cassette via Grabbing Clouds and vinyl via Some Weird Sin on November 21st, 2016.
 To celebrate the release the band is playing Free Monday at the Empty Bottle with Absolutely Not, Peach Fuzz, and So Pretty!